avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile/README.md

 Note that we're not including the header files `stdio.h` and `stdlib.h` in the dependency graph, even though `testintmath.c` #includes them, since these ar system header files that we don't modify.
 As such, don't need to be concerned with them in Makefiles.&#x20;
 {% endhint %}

 Translating this dependency graph into a Makefile is remarkably straightforward.
 We create what is known as a _dependency rule_ for each target in the dependency graph.
 The target's in our dependency graph correspond to the object files (`intmath.o` and `testintmath.o`) and the executable (`testintmath`).
-Each rule specofies three pieces of information:

-1. the target name
-2. the files that the target directly depends on
-3. the command to build the target

 Dependency rules have the following syntax:

 ```makefile
 target: dependencies
 <tab> command
 ```

-This syntax should hopefully be pretty self-explanatory, but note a couple of things:

-* `dependencies` refer to direct dependencies, _not_ transitive dependencies.
-So, for example, in the rule for `testintmath`, we list `testintmath.o` and `intmath.o` only.
-We do not list `testintmath.c`, `intmath.c`, or `intmath.h`.&#x20;
-* The command must be preceded by a tab (and not spaces).
+where `target` is the name of the file the rule builds (see, however, phony targets), direvt_dependencies are the files fhe target directly depends on, and command is the command to buuld the target.
+Note that the command must be preceded by a tab (and not spaces).
 Failure to do so will result in an error.&#x20;

-Here is the complete makefile for `testintmath`:
+Here is the complete makefile for our prihram, containing three rules (one for testitnmath, testintmath.o, and intmath.o, respectively):

 ```makefile
 testintmath: testintmath.o intmath.o